 Application Process

 Students are eligible to apply for RISE only after they have received a confirmed summer internship offer or summer program acceptance.
-To accommodate varying program timelines, RISE offers two application cycles.
+To accommodate varying program timelines, RISE offers three application cycles.

 RISE applicants are required to complete the Duke Summer Experiences General Questionnaire and upload their unofficial college transcripts.
 The RISE application includes detailed questions about the summer experience and the following components: